TheJacksonLaboratory/bestpractices_workshop/docstrings.md

 10. Now, put all the information you got together and write docstrings for the functions we have in `arrays.py`!
 As an example, I am adding an example docstring for `add_arrays()` below:

     ```python
-        """
+    def add_arrays(x, y):
-        This function adds together each element of the two passed lists.
+        """This function adds together each element of the two passed lists.

         Parameters
         ----------